SuryaBag/GitHub-Demo/README.md

 # GitHub-Demo
-This is a github demo
+This is a git &amp; github demo
 Welcome my github demo